Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: SN sample and their properties

 SNe~Ia have been extensively used as distance indicators for cosmology \citep[e.g][]{Riess22,Popovic25}.
 As imperfect standard candles, their luminosity needs to be corrected for at least two parameters, the light-curve width and the colour.
 A third correction relating to the environment of the host galaxy, often represented by the host stellar mass \citep[e.g][]{Sullivan10,Lampeitl10}, accounts for additional variations not captured in the first two corrections.
 This third correction, also known as the "mass-step", has gathered significant attention in recent years, questioning its origin: extrinsic due to dust extinction, intrinsic due to differing SN properties, or a combination of both \citep[e.g.][]{Brout21,GG21,Duarte23,Wiseman23}.

-In this work, we also study the dependence of the cosmology on the narrow lines of intervening material.
-For this, we calculate the Hubble residuals using the SN parameters given in \citet{Brout22}, notably the light-curve width $x_1$ and the colour at maximum $c$ obtained with the \textsc{SALT} fitter \citep{Guy07,Guy10,Brout22SALT}.
+In this work, we also study the dependence of the Hubble residuals on the narrow lines of intervening material.
+For this, we use the SN parameters given in \citet{Brout22}, notably the light-curve width $x_1$ and the colour at maximum $c$ obtained with the \textsc{SALT} fitter \citep{Guy07,Guy10,Brout22SALT}.
 We assume a fixed $\Lambda$CDM cosmology with $H_0=73$ \kms\,Mpc$^{-1}$, $\Omega_M=0.30$ and $\Omega_{\Lambda}=0.70$, so that:

 with: where $d_L$ is the cosmology-dependent luminosity distance, and

 with the mass-step given by: with $M_{\mathrm{step}}$ taken as the median of the sample.